Kumi University

 Kumi University (KUMU), is a private University in Uganda.

 Location

 The main university campus is in "Nyero Parish", Nyero subcounty, Kumi District, in the Eastern Region of Uganda, approximately 11 km, by road, west of the town of Kumi.
 This is about 250 km north-east of Kampala, Uganda's capital and largest city.
 The coordinates of Kumi University Main Campus are 1°28'21.0"N, 33°51'45.0"E (Latitude:1.472500; Longitude:33.862500).
-In 2007, the university established a second campus in the town of Soroti, 48 km north-west of the main campus.
+In 2007, the university established a second campus in the city of Soroti, 48 km north-west of the main campus.

 History

 The institution was founded in 1996 by a South Korean missionary couple, Hyeong Lyeol Lyu and Min Ja Lee, under the name African Leaders Training Institute.
 In 1999, the name was changed to Kumi University.
 The university was fully accredited by the Ministry of Education and Sports in 2004.
 Arrangements are underway to attain a university charter.
 According to a 2012 published report, efforts were underway to start a medical school at this university.